Mis à jour le 9 August 2023.

 Some compact speakers have a sealed, fully airtight enclosure, while others are equipped with a port.
 This second method, called bass-reflex, extends the speaker’s response in the lows.
 This way, it is possible to enjoy more powerful bass in a more compact and discreet format.

 Most often, the port is circular and is located at the rear of the enclosure.
 In this case, it is better to leave a space of ten or twenty centimeters between the speaker and the rear wall, unless you want to artificially boost the bass level.
-Therefore, if the speaker is to be placed on a shelf or in a bookcase, it is better to choose a compact model with a port located on the front panel, like the Focal Chorus 706, Klipsch RB-81 MKII and or Davis Acoustics Mia 30.
+Therefore, if the speaker is to be placed on a shelf or in a bookcase, it is better to choose a compact model with a port located on the front panel, like the Focal Chorus 706, Klipsch RB-81 MKII and Davis Acoustics Hera 70.

 The number of drivers

 Unlike floorstanding speakers which often have many drivers, bookshelf speakers are usually only have two: a midbass and a tweeter.
-On some speakers such as the Fyne Audio F500 and the KEF LS50 Meta, the tweeter is located directly in the center of the midbass driver.
+On some speakers such as the KEF LS50 Meta, the tweeter is located directly in the center of the midbass driver.
 This is called a coaxial driver.
 In addition to saving more space, this configuration optimizes the phase by ensuring that the different frequencies are emitted from the same spot and are therefore better perceived by the listener.
 A few manufacturers, Cabasse in the lead, use this technology to produce three-way bookshelf speakers, with a woofer and a coaxial midrange driver/tweeter.
 This is the case of the Cabasse MC170 Antigua and Cabasse MC40 Minorca speakers.

 Bookshelf speaker design